DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Firestorm
 "Only ashes will remain."
-Deal 4 Fire Damage to all enemies.
+Deal 4 Fire damage to all enemies.
 - Channel 2 Fire Mana.

 Cost: